-Just weeks before the self-assessment deadline of the 31st of January, this is no doubt going to raise concerns among smaller businesses who struggle with cashflow.
-HMRC will continue to accept payment from business credit cards for tax returns after the 13th of January but higher transaction fees will apply.
+Just weeks before the self-assessment deadline of 31 January, this is no doubt going to raise concerns among smaller businesses who struggle with cashflow.
+HMRC will continue to accept payment from business credit cards for tax returns after the 13 January but higher transaction fees will apply.

 If you’re concerned about HMRC’s new payment terms or you need help completing your tax return, please contact PKB about our tax planning services and we will be able to help.